 When using the 4 channel logger to measure AC current we also needed to measure the Voltage and power factor to calculate power.
-We did this by using the Fluke 345 clamp meter to take spot measurements.
+We did this by using a clamp meter to take spot measurements.

-A onetime measurement of each incoming feed line was enough to give us the voltage (which should be the same for all three lines if the panelboard only serves lighting) and power factor.
+A one-time measurement of each incoming feed line was enough to give us the voltage and power factor.